 MI Achievement Scholarship

 The Michigan Achievement Scholarship program is free money from the State of Michigan to lower the cost of your college tuition by thousands of dollars per year.
-In fact, new 2023 MI high school graduates could receive up to $5,500 in the Michigan Achievement Scholarship starting with the 2023-2024 academic year!
+New 2023 MI high school graduates could receive up to $5,500 in the Michigan Achievement Scholarship starting with the 2023-2024 academic year!

-The Michigan Achievement Scholarship began with the goal to make college affordable to more students, increase Michigan’s homegrown talent pool and get the state closer to Governor Whitmer’s goal to increase the number of Michigan adults with a skill certificate or college degree to 60% by 2030.
+The Michigan Achievement Scholarship began to make college affordable to more students, increase Michigan’s homegrown talent pool, and get the state closer to Governor Whitmer’s goal of increasing the number of Michigan adults with a skill certificate or college degree to 60% by 2030.

 Eligibility